matrix-org/synapse/docs/sso_mapping_providers.md

         `None`, the user is prompted to pick their own username.
 This is only used during a user's first login.
 Once a localpart has been associated with a remote user ID (see `get_remote_user_id`) it cannot be updated.
       - `confirm_localpart`: A boolean.
-If a `localpart` string is returned from this method and `confirm_localpart` is `True`, Synapse will ask users to confirm their Matrix ID.
-Otherwise Synapse will not ask for confirmation.
+If set to `True`, when a `localpart` string is returned from this method, Synapse will prompt the user to either accept this localpart or pick their own username.
+Otherwise this option has no effect.
 If omitted, defaults to `False`.
       - `display_name`: An optional string, the display name for the user.
       - `emails`: A list of strings, the email address(es) to associate with this user.
 If omitted, defaults to an empty list.